Perlovka/userscripts/README.md

    * [Global Aliexpress](https://github.com/Perlovka/userscripts/raw/master/global_aliexpress.user.js)
       This script will convert all **ru.aliexpress.com** and **ali.pub** links to point to global **www.aliexpress.com** site.
+      Also, link text will be shortened (all URL parameters are stripped) - no more enormous links on sites :smiling_imp:
-      *Note: this could take some time after page finished to load (usually a few seconds)*
+      *Note: If there are many referral links on page, convertion could take some time after page finished to load (usually a few seconds)*